 ConFlat sizes are designated in North America by the flange outer diameter in inches, with common sizes being 1.33”, 2.75”, 4.50”, 6.00”, 8.00” and 10.00”.
 In Europe and Asia, the designation is by tube inner diameter in millimeters.
 Conveniently, the parts are interchangeable between the metric and English standards, so American 1.33” hardware can be mixed with Asian or European 16-mm hardware with impunity.

 Flanges cannot be thrown together and expected to work properly.
-To get an airtight seal, the operator must follow certain practices for both assembly and cleanliness, or contamination control.
+To get an airtight seal, the operator must follow certain practices for both assembly and cleanliness, or contamination control, which we will describe in this video.
 A contaminated or improperly-assembled seal leaks and is a common cause of inability to attain design pressures in vacuum systems.

 Procedure:

-KF/QF:
+Clamp assembly using KF/QF o-rings:

 Lay the o-ring and its clamp on a clean surface, and inspect the threads on the clamp, verifying that the condition is good enough to allow the nut to be tightened.

+Inspect the o-ring itself.
+It should be clean, dry, and free from cracks, scratches, or other deformities.

 Using a Kimwipe soaked in isopropanol, clean the inner surfaces of the flange and the elastomer o-ring, along with its centering ring.